streamlab-io/5dmatweb-streamlab/README.md

 `php artisan vendor:publish`

-this command will add to files
+this command will add to files <br>
-1-stream-lab.php on config file
+1-stream-lab.php on config file <br>
 2-StreamLab-soket.js on public/StreamLab/StreamLab-soket.js

 #How to Use